CSCfi/csc-user-guide/docs/computing/connecting/index.md

 ## Using an SSH client

-The traditional way of working with supercomputers is using an SSH client.
-While working over an SSH connection is primarily text-based, it is also possible to display graphics over SSH by using X11 forwarding.
-**Instructions for X11 forwarding are included in the system-specific SSH instructions referenced below.**

 Unix-based systems like macOS and Linux typically come with a pre-installed terminal program called simply _Terminal_.
 The instructions for using an [SSH client on macOS and Linux](./ssh-unix) show how to connect to a CSC